it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Authentication_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 5.1.10
 - Require Multi-Factor Authentication - Require MFA for all user accounts, on all systems, whether managed on-site or by a third-party provider.

-[AMW: how about voters who access the application once a year? still required?]
-[pl: if we just want administrative access, then that's already covered in level 2 and we could drop this one OR we could move the admin MFA to maturity 3]

 >This is one of the best protections against social engineering attacks.